Connaught Place, New Delhi: Construction

-Plans for the development of a central business district took shape as the construction of the new capital of British India began to assume traction.
+Plans for the development of a central business district took shape as the construction of the new capital of British India began to gather traction.
 Headed by W.H.
-Nicholls, the chief architect to the Government of India, the plans featured a central plaza based on the European Renaissance and in the Classical style.
-However, Nicholls left India in 1917, and with Lutyens and Baker preoccupied with the construction of larger buildings in the capital, design of the plaza was eventually entrusted with Robert Tor Russell, chief architect of the Public Works Department (PWD), Government of India, who collaborated with Sobha Singh in the construction of New Delhi.
+Nicholls, the chief architect to the Government of British India, the plans featured a central plaza based on the European Renaissance and in the Classical style.
+However, Nicholls left India in 1917, and with Lutyens and Baker preoccupied with the construction of larger buildings in the capital, the design of the plaza was eventually entrusted to Robert Tor Russell, chief architect of the Public Works Department (PWD), Government of India, who collaborated with Sobha Singh in the construction of New Delhi.

 Originally barren and arid, the area saw its first development with the construction of Sujan Singh Block A (now Wenger’s Block), followed by Blocks B and C, then Scindia House block, Regal Building, Rivoli Cinema, and the American Express block.
 These properties were built and privately owned by Sobha Singh as the British Government aimed to ensure Delhi had a blend of official and private spaces.
 Subsequently, Sardar Bahadur Dharam Singh Sethi and Sardar Bahadur Narain Singh of Akoi joined in developing the area, constructing buildings such as the Odeon Cinema and structures on the southern side.

 Connaught Place was named after Prince Arthur, the 1st Duke of Connaught (1850–1942), the third son of Queen Victoria and uncle of King George VI.
 Prince Arthur visited India in 1921 and laid the foundation of the Council House (now Sansad Bhavan, or Parliament House).
 In 2013, Connaught Place was renamed Rajiv Chowk, in honor of former Prime Minister Rajiv Gandhi.